lucentcosmos/SparkLogsAnalyzer/app/README.md

-# Sample Logs Analyzer Application
+# Logs Analyzer Application

 This directory contains code snippets in the chapters, assembled together to form a sample logs analyzer application.
 These are the features of our MVP (minimal viable product) logs analyzer application.

 * Read in new log files from a directory and input those new files into streaming.
-* Compute stats on the logs using Spark SQL.
+* Compute stats on the logs using Spark SQL - stats for the last 30 seconds are calculated as well as for all of timee
 * Write the calculated stats to an txt file on the local file system that gets refreshed on a set interval.

 You can use this simple application as a skeleton and combine features from the chapters to produce your own custom logs analysis application.